tu-rbo/learning-state-representations-with-robotic-priors/README.md

 -----

 main.py -- python3 script that includes our method, plotting functions, and batch learning experiments for two different tasks
+Tensorflow.py -- python3 script with the same functionality as main.py using Tensorflow and Sonnet instead of Theano.
 *.npz -- training and test data for two different tasks (described in detail below, see DATA)